opencasestudies/OCS_Guide/.github/ISSUE_TEMPLATE/new-official-case-study-submission.md

   - [ ] Suggested Homework
   - [ ] Additional Information

-Note that some variation in the location of data exploration and data visualization is acceptable.
+Note that some variation in the location of the data exploration and data visualization sections is acceptable.
+We generally strive for consistent structure across our case studies, however some variation can be allowed if there is a good reason.

+If you are missing as section or have a different name for one or more section, please explain why:

  ## Data